 Tennis ball machines are specialized machines with complex moving parts and electronics, so the price depends on several factors.
 Some models offer just the essential functions, like entry-level models, and cost less than others.

 Ball machines that allow you to adjust different parameters or completely customize preprogrammed drills are the result of sophisticated engineering.
+They also generally are designed to do this while operating off of a large battery, since typically AC power is not available on most tennis courts.
 As a result, you get a machine with advanced functions, which can be a bit pricey.

 Ball machines cost a lot of money, upfront.
 But are they worth the cost?
 Well, that depends entirely up to you, as a tennis player, since you’ll have to weigh the benefits to get the answer.